GANitak/community/community.hachyderm.io/content/en/docs/account-types/bot-accounts.md

 section, we do so with the goal of increasing the connected, collaborative nature of the Hachyderm community.

-## Posting Rules
+## Posting Rules for automated content

 All accounts that make use of automated and/or scheduled posts must adhere to the following:

 - **There is an upper limit of 5 curated/scheduled/automated posts per day.
 Lower is better.**
 - Posts cannot violate other rules
-  - This includes server rules disallowing spam, fundraising, NSFW/18+ content (et al)
+  - This includes server rules around, monetary posts, spam disallowance, NSFW/18+ content (et al)
   - Hybrid accounts, those that make use of scheduled posts and are also another specialized type, are bound to all sets of rules for their combined, hybrid, account type.
   - Posts cannot violate the [Specialized Account Expectations](../covenant/)